danishi/dynamodb-csv/README.md

 ### Create DynamoDB table

+> [!NOTE]
-You need to have created a DynamoDB table that meets your specifications.
+> You need to have created a DynamoDB table that meets your specifications.

 ```shell
 $ aws dynamodb create-table --cli-input-json file://my_table.json --region ap-northeast-1